When you think about student attrition, is it ever in the context of graduate school?

 I have to share that this topic is close to my heart.
 I almost left graduate school myself.
 I realized early on in my clinical psychology program that I was not interested in being a therapist.
 Furthermore, I was presented with a fantastic job offer that would have been hard to refuse.
 A faculty mentor showed me the value of finishing my program.
 Looking back, I made exactly the right decision.

-Aviso Retention provides analytics, software and expertise to increase student retention and engagement.
+Watermark (formerly Aviso Retention) provides analytics, software and expertise to increase student retention and engagement.
 Click here to learn more.

 About the AuthorMore Content by Watermark Insights